 Health Sciences, Mental Health, Biological Psychology, Neuroscience, Neuropsychology

-My teaching roles have included Qualification Director for the Health Sciences curriculum, and I have been extensively involved in the production of new modules during my ten years with the university.
+My teaching roles have included Qualification Director for the Health Sciences curriculum, and I have been extensively involved in the production of new modules during my years with the university.
 Many of the modules that I have produced have been cross disciplinary and incorporated into a number of accredited practice based profession degrees including paramedic practice, mental health nursing and counselling.

 I have also worked as production team chair for SXL288 Attention and the Brain which converted my research interests directly into a practical science teaching topic.
-I have continued to work as a topic specialist during presentation of this module supporting students and tutors.
+I continued to work as a topic specialist during presentation of this module supporting students and tutors.

 I have worked as production module team member for SD329 Signals and Perception, with lead responsibility for updating the Somatosensation material.
 I have also worked as a production team member for SDK100 Science and health, an evidence based approach where I authored material on 'Pain' and 'Alcohol'.